 |NYSE Partial Holidays

 (1:00 p.m.
 EST Close)

 Certain extraordinary events will cause the markets to close in addition to scheduled NYSE holidays.
-In the past, the nature of these events has varied from technical/system failures to natural disasters to war, etc.
+In the past, the nature of these events has varied from technical/system failures to natural disasters, war, and more.

 Trigger levels are now set at losses of 10%, 20%, and 30%, calculated at the beginning of each calendar quarter, to set off halts for 30 minutes, one hour, two hours, or the rest of the trading day, depending on the level of loss and the time at which these trigger levels are hit in the trading day.